max-moazzam/Rock-Paper-Scissors-Game/README.md

 Rock Paper Scissors on JavaScript

 This is a simple Rock, Paper, Scissors game developed on JavaScript.
-It is heavily based on one of the activities in Codecademy's JavaScript tutorial.
+It is based on one of the projects in Codecademy's JavaScript tutorial.

-However, I have added some of my own functionality to it.
+However, I have added some of my own functionality to it, such as allowing for incorrect responses to be entered, and for the game to be played through prompts and confirmations rather than the console.

-I would appreciate any input, as this is my first program and I don't know any of the proper protocols, procedures, etc!
+I would appreciate any input, as this is my first program and I don't know any of the proper protocols, procedures, etc to writing well coded javascript.!

 I'm also trying to figure out how to use GitHub.

 INSTRUCTIONS: